McStasMcXtrace/Schools/2024/NECSA_October_2024/03_Wednesday_October_9th/13_McXtrace_sources_and_monitors/README.md

 The `Y` axis is usually set as "vertical", `Z` is forward, and in direct frame, `X` is left wise (when looking forward).

-Compared with McStas, the velocity `v` is turned into a wavevector `k`, the spin `s` is turned to electrical field `E` (linear polarisation), and there is an additional phase `phi` to model coherent beams.
+Compared with McStas, the velocity `v` is turned into a wavevector `k`, the spin `s` is turned into electrical field `E` (linear polarisation), and there is an additional phase `phi` to model coherent beams.

 ![](pics/Principles-of-X-ray-generation-in-X-ray-tube-bending-magnet-wiggler-undulator-and.png)